atikah2301/numerical_computing/Numerical Computing - Atikah's Notes.md

 Note: a "normal" array would be of the form `double a[] = {1.0, 1.1, ..}`

 Many functions take valarrays as arguments and apply the function to it element-wise, e.g. sin() and cos().
-Valarrays also have special methods such as `shift()` and `cshift()` to shift elements normally an
+Valarrays also have special methods such as `shift()` and `cshift()` to shift elements normally and circularly.

 ### Other